awekrx/BrawlStarsAPI/README.md

 # brawlstars-api-nodejs

-brawlstars-api-nodejs is a NodeJS library for that is a client for the Brawl Stars API.
+brawlstars-api-nodejs is a NodeJS library for that is a wrapper for the Brawl Stars API.

 ## Installation